reduce fatigue loads to increase turbine efficiency and lifetime and drive down the levelized cost of energy

 Sandia determined that morphing blades could increase the production of a 1.5 MW wind turbine by 11% and reduce fatigue loads by 70%.
 Moreover, these loads result in instability issues for floating wind turbines –at a time when the industry is shifting to offshore wind farms!

 Atrevida Science is developing active morphing blades™ (AMB™) for wind turbines to target these issues.
-The AMB™ has flexible aerodynamic shells that morph through actuation to achieve optimal shape as wind speed changes.
+The AMB™ morphs through actuation to achieve optimal shape as wind speed changes.
 Atrevida Science's AMB™ design offers three main value propositions: efficiency increase (up to 14%, every 1% means 5% return on investment), load reduction (means less maintenance and greater savings in installation costs of up to $95k), and improved stability.

 Improving aerodynamic performance across the board for: